rnajena/vidhop/README.md

     conda create -n vidhop python=3.7
     ```

 3. Activate the Conda environment.
-You will need to activate the Conda environment in each terminal in which you want to use epidope.
+You will need to activate the Conda environment in each terminal in which you want to use VIDHOP.

     ```bash
     conda activate vidhop